HL7-FAST/consent-management-server/README.md

 docker run -p 8080:8080 -e FHIR_PACKAGES=hl7.fhir.us.consent-management#0.1.0 hlseven/fast-consent-management-server:latest
 ```

-or, to facilitate the multiple settings you can create and use an environment variable list file; e.g. 'env.list' (see https://github.com/HL7-FAST/consent-management-server/blob/main/docker/env.list for a complete list):
+or, to facilitate the definition of multiple settings you can create and use an environment variable list file; e.g. 'env.list' (see https://github.com/HL7-FAST/consent-management-server/blob/main/docker/env.list for a complete list):

 ```
 docker run -p 8080:8080 --env-file env.list hlseven/fast-consent-management-server:latest